DEAP/deap/doc/overview.rst

 Initialization
 --------------
-Once the types are created you need to fill them with sometimes random values, or sometime guessed ones.
+Once the types are created you need to fill them with sometimes random values or sometime guessed ones.
 Again, DEAP provides an easy mechanism to do just that.
 The :class:`~deap.base.Toolbox` is a container for tools of all sorts including initializers that can do what is needed of them.
 The following takes